 - 1. Was the nominee exposed to a real and impending danger? - 2.
-Was the nominee's response an outstanding act of valour or beyond the call of duty? - 3.
+Was the nominee's response an outstanding act or acts of valour? - 3.
 Did the act(s) involve exceptional courage? - 4.
 Were actions of the nominee decisive and courageous? - 5.
-Validation including an incident report from the CEO or board/Police report.
+Were the actions beyond the call of duty?